-Jesus is urging those listening to Him, to go beyond a one-dimensional understanding of what He is doing and saying - and their spoken desire to follow Jesus to get more free bread, but to listen to the Holy Spirit within "His flesh."
-For this, they are going to need the Holy Spirit to help them.
-Without that, they will remain in a state of unbelief.
+Jesus was urging those listening to Him, to go beyond their kind of one-dimensional understanding of what He did and said - and their desire to follow Jesus to get more free bread,

+Thirteenth Sunday After Pentecost, August 22, 2021, Liturgical Year "B" and to listen to the Holy Spirit, Who they would need to help them because without the Holy Spirit, they would remain in a state of unbelief.
 There is not one person on the face of this earth that can save a soul.
-You can introduce them to Christ and get out of the way!
+You can introduce them to Christ and then you need to get out of the way!
 Be as good a Christian as you can, as an example for them, but let the Holy Spirit do the work.
-I shudder when I hear people say "well, I save three people today!"
-Uh Uh!
-You can't save anybody, but you can introduce them to the One who can - Jesus Christ, Our Lord, Our Savior - the Messiah.
+I shudder when I hear people say "well, I saved three people today!"
+No, you can't save anybody. but you can introduce them to the One who can - Jesus Christ, Our Lord, Our Savior - the Messiah.
 He is the One who is not only speaking about God's Kingdom here on earth, but also His Kingdom to come - as we pray in the Lord's prayer, which He is already bringing into existence.
 The Twelve Apostles believe in Him and told Him that 'You have the words of eternal life.'
-Jesus knows that one of them will turn traitor, and, worse than traitor, become an 'accuser' which ties in closely with the 'devil.'
-For the right now, the Twelve stand as representatives of the faith, the belief, that Jesus has been looking for: the recognition that in Him, His words and His works, that God was at last bringing about the new Exodus, the great movement that would set the whole world free from sin and death -all because Jesus made the choice to take our place, and our punishment - on the cross.
+Jesus knows that one of them will turn traitor, he will sell Jesus out and, worse than traitor, become an 'accuser' which ties in closely with the 'devil.'
+For right now, the Twelve stand as representatives of the faith, the belief, that Jesus has been looking for: the recognition that in Him, His words, and His works, that God was at last bringing about the new Exodus, the great movement that would set the whole world free from sin and death -all because Jesus made the choice to take our place, and our punishment - on the cross.
 He has not left us alone, He has left us the gift of His Body and Blood which we can partake here in church, and He has left us His Holy Spirit to lead, guide and inspire us.